arno-di-loreto/openapi-map/README.md

 ## How does it work?

-*app/openapi-specification* contains a set of YAML files describing each object provided by the OpenAPI specification.
+*data* contains a set of YAML files describing each object provided by the OpenAPI specification.
 The content of these files is based on the OpenAPI specification itself, some precisions have been added when needed.

 ```yaml